Podcast: Facts & Feelings- #54Apr 02, 2018

-Earlier this year, Cristy and I ventured to Cancun.
+Earlier this year, we ventured to Cancun.
 One morning, I put on my running shoes, bounded out the door of the resort, and plugged myself into an audiobook.
 During that Cancun trip I enjoyed a long, easy 10-mile run around the neighborhood where our resort was located.
 I

 I listened to Peter Scazzero’s book Emotionally Healthy Spirituality, a book I read a year earlier during my depressed season of 2017.
 I felt I needed to review the contents.
 I had no idea how useful his insights would prove to me personally